Table of Contents

 Fill out this form to request a meeting with our cybersecurity experts.

 What Is the Purpose of Active Directory?

-Multiple services fall under the umbrella of Active Directory Domain Services.
-These services include domain controllers, which are servers running the AD DS role that authenticate and authorise all users, and computers in a Windows domain-type network, which assign and enforce security policies for all devices, including software installation and updating.
+Multiple services fall under the umbrella of AD DS.
+These services include domain controllers, which are servers running the AD DS role that authenticate and authorise all users.
+They also include computers in a Windows domain-type network, which assign and enforce security policies for all devices, including software installation and updating.

 Domains group together network objects and apply security policies.
 Forests contain domain trees and share a single schema and data configuration.
 Trees are collections of related domains that simplify resource location.
 And OUs are containers within a domain that simplify management tasks.
 Together, these components work harmoniously to optimise the efficiency and performance of an Active Directory.

 Active Directory provides more than just a unified directory service.
 It is also an invaluable asset for organisations aiming to simplify their IT operations and strengthen their security.
 In turn, AD offers several key benefits.

 Streamlined User Management

 AD simplifies user account management by providing a centralised platform to create, modify or delete users across the entire network.
 This means that manual administration of users on individual machines within your network is a thing of the past.

 AD’s robust security features safeguard sensitive data against cyber threats.
 Group policies and access controls enforce strict password requirements and limit users’ access to specific files or applications based on their specific roles within the company.

 Simplified Resource Sharing